shivanshmehta31/Movie-Recommendation-System/README.md

-# Movie Recommendation System using AutoEncoders
+# MovieMind: Predicting User Preferences with Stacked AutoEncoders

 This repository contains an implementation of a **Movie Recommendation System** using **AutoEncoders** and the **MovieLens dataset**.
 The model is trained on user-movie ratings to generate personalized movie recommendations.